areveur51/OCRSenseiWeb/replit.md

 Images are stored as binary data (bytea) in PostgreSQL within the `imageData` column of the `images` table, providing data integrity and simplified backups.
 The system maintains filesystem fallback for legacy images.

 ### System Enhancements
 - **Search:** Features fuzzy matching using PostgreSQL pg_trgm extension with word_similarity function.
-Allows 1-3 letter variations (e.g., "jack" matches "back", "hack", "Jace", "black").
+Character variation tolerance is configurable (1-3 letter differences).
 Results are ordered by: exact matches first, then fuzzy matches by similarity score, then by OCR confidence.
 Search queries are case-insensitive and properly encoded.
+- **Settings:** Configurable fuzzy search behavior via dedicated Settings page.
+Users can select fuzzy search variation tolerance (1, 2, or 3 character differences, default: 2).
+Settings are stored in a singleton database table and dynamically adjust similarity thresholds:
+  - 1 character: 0.6 threshold (strict matching)
+  - 2 characters: 0.3 threshold (balanced, default)
+  - 3 characters: 0.2 threshold (loose matching)
 - **Performance:** Database indexes are used for faster queries, and large binary fields like `imageData` are excluded from list queries.
 Frontend caching is optimized with React Query (staleTime: Infinity, gcTime: 30 minutes).
 - **Monitoring:** A feature allows monitoring specific search terms, tracking and displaying their result counts, and quickly re-running searches.
 Monitored searches also use fuzzy matching.
 - **Management:** Comprehensive features for renaming and deleting directories and images, including cascade deletion for directories.